alcheck/transshift/README.md

 - implement almost 100% of RPC functionality and even more.
 - universal app
 - minified size, doesn't use any third party libraries, very fast on any device
-- read original torrent files and shows the full content of .torrent file
+- read original torrent files and shows the full content tree of .torrent file
-- view a file tree of downloaded torrent
+- view a folder tree of downloaded .torrent file so you can start download only those files you needed
-- allow separate downloading of files
+- allow separate downloading of files/folders with diffrent priorites on each of the files
-- allow you to rename any file in a downloading torrent
+- allow you to rename any file/folder
 - set download/upload priorities (ratio limit, upload limit etc.)
 - works great on iPad and iPhone in any orientations
 - track background status of downloading torrents, so it will notify you when your downloads are finished